openwallet-foundation/tac/docs/governance/deliverable-lifecycle.md

 ### Submission

-The task force or special interest group lead may submit a version of their deliverable to the Technical Advisory Committee (TAC) for review.
+The task force or special interest group lead may submit a version of their deliverable to the community for review.
 They can do this by sending an email to the [TAC mailing list](mailto:tac@lists.openwallet.foundation).
 The email should include the following information:

 - A brief description of the deliverable.
 - A link to the deliverable.
-Ideally, this should be a link to a pull request that contains the version of the deliverable where people in the community and the TAC voting members will be able to provide their feedback.
+Ideally, this should be a link to a pull request that contains the version of the deliverable where people in the community will be able to provide their feedback.
 - A link to the task force or special interest group that submitted the deliverable.

 ### Review

 The applicable period to review a submitted deliverable will be no shorter than four weeks.
-The TAC will make reasonable efforts to provide feedback on the submitted version during the review period and provide any critical comments or objections, with sufficient specificity for the task force or special interest group members to respond and, if required, to facilitate resolution.
+The community will make reasonable efforts to provide feedback on the submitted version during the review period and provide any critical comments or objections, with sufficient specificity for the task force or special interest group members to respond and, if required, to facilitate resolution.

 !!! info

     Comments and feedback can be provided by anyone in the OWF community.
-The TAC will take into consideration any comments and feedback provided during the review process when making their decision.

-### TAC Decision

-After the applicable review period has elapsed, the submitted deliverable will be discussed at the next TAC meeting.
-The TAC will make a decision to approve, reject, or request changes based on the feedback provided during the review period.
-To be approved, the deliverable must receive a two-thirds supermajority vote of the TAC.

-If there is not agreement to recommend approval, the deliverable will return to a "draft" status where the community can address the concerns of the TAC and re-submit for review after the concerns have been addressed.
+### Ready for Release

+After the applicable review period has elapsed, the task force or special interest group members can review the feedback received and determine if the deliverable is ready for review.
+If the task force or special interest group chooses to make changes, the deliverable will return to a "draft" stage where they can address the concerns of the community.
+The task force or special interest group can also determine that the deliverable is ready for release.
+In which case, a "released" version can be created.

-### Changes
+### Released

-No substantive changes may be made to an "approved" deliverable; substantive changes will require review and approval of a successor version of the deliverable.
-A **substantive change** refers to a modification that significantly affects the content, meaning, or interpretation of an "approved" deliverable.
+The task force or special interest group should ensure that the [required contents](#required-contents) are included in any release.

 ## Required Contents